fernandoandreotti/fecgsyn/README.md

 ## Authors

 _FECGSYN_ is the product of a collaboration between the Department of Engineering Science, University of Oxford (DES-OX), the Institute of Biomedical Engineering, TU Dresden (IBMT-TUD) and the Biomedical Engineering Faculty at the Technion Israel Institute of Technology (BME-IIT).
 The authors are:
-- Joachim Behar (DES-OX,BME-IIT)
+- Joachim Behar
-- Fernando Andreotti (DES-OX,IBMT-TUD)
+- Fernando Andreotti
-- Julien Oster (DES-OX)
+- Julien Oster
-- Sebastian Zaunseder (IBMT-TUD)
+- Sebastian Zaunseder
-- Gari D. Clifford (DES-OX)
+- Gari D. Clifford

-Contacts: joachim.behar@oxfordalumni.org & fernando.andreotti@eng.ox.ac.uk
+Contacts: jbehar@technion.ac.il & fernando.andreotti@eng.ox.ac.uk

 ## History